dougcavalheiro/k6-load-testing/README.md

 ### Grafana Dashboard

 Both docker-compose files contain Influxdb and Grafana to integrate with K6 tests in real time.
-To check how the tests are going just access [THIS PAGE]( http://localhost:3000/d/k6/k6-load-testing-results) into your local machine
+To check how the tests are going just access [this]( http://localhost:3000/d/k6/k6-load-testing-results) into your local machine after running any script

 ### Local tests